microsoft/DirectXShaderCompiler/CONTRIBUTING.md

 You can complete the CLA by going through the steps at the [Contribution License Agreement site](https://cla.microsoft.com).
 Once we have received the signed CLA, we'll review the request.
 You will only need to do this once.

 Make sure you can build the code.
 Familiarize yourself with the project workflow and our coding conventions.
 If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.
-The hctcheckin command is your friend.
+The hcttest command is your friend.

 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
 Note that all code submissions will be rigorously reviewed and tested by the team, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.